taylorsilva/cooking/Rigatoni Pasta Bake.md

 ## Directions

 1. In a large saucepan, stir and cook ground beef and onion over medium heat until browned and onions have softened.
 Drain any juices released.
-1. Add the Italian seasoning, garlic, salt and pepper and cook 1 minute.
+1. Add the Italian seasoning, cinnamon, garlic, salt and pepper and cook 1 minute.
 1. Add the pasta sauce and cook, stirring occasionally, over medium heat, for 5 minutes.
 Set aside.
 1. Meanwhile, bring a large pot of salted water to a rolling boil over high heat.
 Add rigatoni, reduce heat to medium-high, and cook just until al dente (it will continue to cook slightly in the oven).
 1. Reserve 1/2 cup pasta water and drain pasta.
 Stir reserved pasta water into meat sauce.